TinyCircuits/Thumby-Website/docs/API/Buttons.md

 * `inputJustPressed()`
     * Returns true if any buttons were just pressed on the thumby.
 * `dpadPressed()`
-    * Returns true if any dpad buttons are currently pressed on the thumby.
+    * Returns true if any d-pad buttons are currently pressed on the thumby.
 * `dpadJustPressed()`
-    * Returns true if any dpad buttons were just pressed on the thumby.
+    * Returns true if any d-pad buttons were just pressed on the thumby.
 * `actionPressed()`
     * Returns true if either action button is pressed on the thumby.
 * `actionJustPressed()`